 wsl –install command lets you install WSL a lot faster, and the

-In the 21H1 update, Windows 10 introduces a new “Family group setup” that allows you to configure multiple accounts when you’re already managing family members from your Microsoft account.
+In the 21H1 development, Windows 10 introduces a new “Family group setup” that allows you to configure multiple accounts when you’re already managing family members from your Microsoft account.

 The Windows RE (Recovery Environment) no longer requires an administrator password to access recovery tools.

-Editor’s note: This guide includes features and improvements that appeared until Windows 10 build 20161.
+Editor’s note: This guide includes features and improvements that appeared until Windows 10 build 20211.
 It should be noted that this guide focuses on features for consumers, as Microsoft is also adding other features aimed for enterprises, which aren’t included here.
-Microsoft no longer ties changes available in the Dev Channel to any specific version of Windows 10, which means that not all of these changes may appear in the final version of the 21H1 update.
-(Last updated on July, 2020.)
+Microsoft no longer ties changes available in the Dev Channel to any specific version of Windows 10, which means that not all of these changes may appear in the next feature update.
+(Last updated on September, 2020.)